 Eukaryotic DNA polymerase

-The polymerase categorized under this family mainly involved in the Okazaki fragment synthesis and DNA repair.
+The polymerase categorized under this family is mainly involved in the Okazaki fragment synthesis and DNA repair.

 Besides polymerization, the members of this family also have the 3’ to 5’ and 5’ to 3’ exonuclease activity.
 However, the exonuclease activity lacks in some.

-The polymerases of Family A has a little role in DNA replication actually.
-But it plays some other function too, such as antigen variability generation, DNA repair, TLS (translesion DNA synthesis) and somatic hypermutation.
+The polymerases of Family A have a little role in DNA replication actually.
+But it plays some other functions too, such as antigen variability generation, DNA repair, TLS (translesion DNA synthesis) and somatic hypermutation.

-The leading strand synthesis is one of the major function to perform in DNA replication.
-The enzymes in the present family perform the function of DNA synthesis in replication and thus called replicative enzymes.
+The leading strand synthesis is one of the major functions to perform in DNA replication.
+The enzymes in the present family perform the function of DNA synthesis in replication and are thus called replicative enzymes.

 Pol δ (delta) and Pol ε (epsilon) are members of Family B, adds billions of nucleotides to the growing DNA strand and hence they are the true polymerase functionally.